earlynovels/end-dataset/README.md

 $a Notes that do not fit into other categories, such as bookplates, library marginalia, interesting material characteristics, etc.

 - 520: Paratext<br>
 $a Type of paratext.
-Standardized terms so far include [About the Author, To the Author, Advertisement [only use if the “Advertisement” is actually a paratextual essay], Afterword,  Apology, Appendix, Character information, Character note, Colophon, Conclusion, Copyright statement, Dedication, Endnotes, Epilogue, Errata, Essay, Footnotes, Glossary, Index, Introduction, Key, Letter, License, List of characters, Memoir, Note, Official note, Poem, Postscript, Preface, Prologue, Review, Subscribers' list, Table of contents, To the Booksellers, To the Reader, To the Reviewer, To the Subscriber, Other]<br>
+Standardized terms so far include [About the Author, To the Author, Advertisement [only used if the “Advertisement” is actually a paratextual essay], Afterword,  Apology, Appendix, Character information, Character note, Colophon, Conclusion, Copyright statement, Dedication, Endnotes, Epilogue, Errata, Essay, Footnotes, Glossary, Index, Introduction, Key, Letter, License, List of characters, Memoir, Note, Official note, Poem, Postscript, Preface, Prologue, Review, Subscribers' list, Table of contents, To the Booksellers, To the Reader, To the Reviewer, To the Subscriber, Other]<br>
 $b Transcription of paratext heading: e.g., “The introduction,” “The editor’s preface,” etc.<br>
 $c Location [“Front,” “Middle”, “Back”]<br>
 $v Volume<br>